:::: One-line Brief//

 2. Its only flexible parts are the joints between its segments.
 These joints (genicula) provide all the tensile strength it needs to sustain lateral forces.

-After studying a number of case studies and comparing construction technology of the macro-alga with high-rise typology, it becomes evident that our structural requisites for tall building (tapering and flexibility) become obsolete.
+After studying a number of case studies and comparing the construction technology of the macro-alga with high-rise typology, it becomes evident that our structural requisites for tall building (tapering and flexibility) become obsolete.
 A new design paradigm is required.

 Row1Column1: A Closeup of Coralline Macro-algae